Cadasta/django-buckets/README.rst

 For testing and development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In settings, In settings, add :code:`buckets` to installed apps and set
-In settings, set :code:`S3Storage` as default default storage.
+:code:`S3Storage` as default default storage.

 .. code-block:: python